 All active and placebo tablets will be packed in labelled HDPE bottles with a child-security lid and a tamper-evident seal.
 Each HDPE bottle will contain 210 active or placebo tablets.
 This is sufficient for 15 weeks (2 tablets per day) as well as for 6 months (1 tablet a day).

-The IMP must be stored in its original packaging.
-There are no special storage conditions.
-Store at ambient room temperature, but not above $30^{\circ C}$ .
+The IMP has no special storage conditions.
+Store at ambient room temperature in a secure location.
+Temperature monitoring and reporting is not required.
+Store the IMP in its original packaging.